recepozcelik/exchangeCurrencyApp/README.md

 Application was built on three core microservices.
 All are independently deployable applications organized around specific business areas.

 ## Account service
 Contains general user account logic and validation: items, savings and account settings.
-Below picture shows operations list accomplished by account-service.
+Below figure shows operations list accomplished by account-service.
 You can reach swagger UI of account service by clicking link http://localhost:5555/swagger-ui.html after running account-service.
 For storing accounts, h2 in-memory db is used.
 While application is starting, it creates demo account on memory by using data.sql file under resources folder.

 ![](account-swagger.png)